 - The right to erasure– Data subjects have the right to request that a data controlled or processor erase personal data pertaining to them that has been found to be incorrect or incomplete.

-- The right to object or opt-out– Data subjects have the right to object or opt out of the processing of their personal data.
+- The right to object or opt-out– Data subjects have the right to object or opt-out of the processing of their personal data.

 - The right to compensation– Data subjects have the right to be compensated for damages that they experience as a result of violations of their rights under the law.

 In terms of sanctions that can be imposed against data controllers and processors who fail to comply with the law, the Law on the Protection of Personal Data No. 49/06 is enforced by the Agency for Personal Data Protection in Bosnia and Herzegovina or AZLP for short.
-To this point, the AZLP has the authority to impose a variety of punishments to data controllers and processors who fail to comply with the law, including ordering the destruction of personal data, ordering the suspension of data processing, as well as a monetary penalty of up to 100,000 KM ($57, 955).
+To this point, the AZLP has the authority to impose a variety of punishments on data controllers and processors who fail to comply with the law, including ordering the destruction of personal data, ordering the suspension of data processing, as well as a monetary penalty of up to 100,000 KM ($57, 955).
 Furthermore, data subjects are also entitled to compensation for damages under the Law on the Protection of Personal Data No. 49/06.

-As Bosnia & Herzegovina is one of a handful of European countries that is currently undergoing the process attempting to join the European Union, the country has taken steps to align their laws with that of the laws of other EU member states.
-To this extent, Law on the Protection of Personal Data No. 49/06 was updated to approximate the EU’s General Data Protection Regulation or GDPR.
+As Bosnia & Herzegovina is one of a handful of European countries that are currently undergoing the process of attempting to join the European Union, the country has taken steps to align its laws with that of the laws of other EU member states.
+To this extent, the Law on the Protection of Personal Data No. 49/06 was updated to approximate the EU’s General Data Protection Regulation or GDPR.
 While the Law on the Protection of Personal Data No. 49/06 does not provide data subjects within Bosnia & Herzegovina with the same level of protection as the EU’s GDPR law does for citizens of EU member states, there are undoubtedly major similarities between the two laws.
-As such, citizens of Bosnia & Herzegovina can have the piece of mind that their personal data is being protected at all times.
+As such, citizens of Bosnia & Herzegovina can have the peace of mind that their personal data is being protected at all times.